Atkinson's formula for the mean square of $\zeta(s)$ with an explicit error term: Estimation of terms in equation

 This inequality and~\eqref{eq:divisorMu} for $\mu=1/2$ finally implies

 where

 We are now in position to provide the proof of our main result.

-\begin{proof}[Proof of Theorem~\ref{thm:OurAtkinson}] For obtaining the values from Table~\ref{tab:thm}, we collect all terms from the above expressions for $\mathcal{E}_{j}$ which are distinct from $\Sigma_1$ and $\Sigma_2$, together with $R(T)$ from~\eqref{eq:RStirling}, and split them into three groups: terms which are asymptotically $\log^2{T}$, $\log{T}$, and other terms.
+\begin{proof}[Proof of Theorem~\ref{thm:OurAtkinson}] In order to obtain the values from Table~\ref{tab:thm}, we collect all terms from the above expressions for $\mathcal{E}_{j}$ that are distinct from $\Sigma_1$ and $\Sigma_2$, together with $R(T)$ from~\eqref{eq:RStirling}, and split them into three groups: terms which are asymptotically $\log^2{T}$, $\log{T}$, and other terms.
 Let us suppose that after collection we obtain

 Then the function $b_1$ arises from the first term of~\eqref{eq:CalO42} and is equal to

 while $b_2$ arises from the first two terms of~\eqref{eq:CalO42}, therefore

 Remembering that